 And is the “wine” of the Bible alcoholic (fermented, as opposed to being mere grape juice)?
-Of course it is, and if you can’t see that you’re just not trying.
+Yes, it is.
 Do you remember that I said that yayin is the Old Testament’s most common word for wine?
 Well, it was yayin that got Noah drunk (Genesis 9:21).
 Do you remember that I said that oinos is the New Testament’s most common?
 Well, Ephesians 5:18 says: “And do not be drunk with wine (oinos)…” You can’t get drunk on grape juice.

 What we have to understand is that wine was as common to the Jewish way of life as milkshakes are to ours.
 I went with milkshakes because the Jews didn’t drink wine for their typical meals like they did water or milk.
 They usually saved it for special occasions such as feasts and celebrations (Genesis 14:18; 27:25; 2 Samuel 13:28; John 2:1-10).
 But make no mistake, wine was common to them.
 Let me offer three evidences of that.

 First, the Jews saw wine as nothing less than a symbol of God’s blessing.
 When Isaac pronounced his patriarchal blessing upon Jacob, part of it was that God would give Jacob “plenty of grain and wine” (Genesis 27:28).
 Moses told the Jews that if they would faithfully obey the law that God had given them they would receive great blessings.
 Some of those blessings would be “your grain and your new wine and your oil” (Deuteronomy 7:13).
 Psalm 104:15 clearly lists wine as a blessing on par with oil and bread.
 (By the way, that verse describes wine as that which “makes glad the heart of man.”
 Grape juice doesn’t do that.)

 Second, the God-given Old Testament law commanded the Jews to tithe their wine (Deuteronomy 12:17; 14:22-23).
 This makes perfect sense in light of the fact that they viewed wine as a blessing along the same lines as oil and bread.
 Since it was made from harvested grapes, they also saw it as a part of their harvests, which certainly qualified it for tithing.